siyingjun007/FGHA-EEG-Dataset-Code/README.md

 ## Directory and File Descriptions

-- **`.git/`**: This hidden directory is used by Git for version control.
-It contains all the necessary metadata for the repository, including configuration files, branches, and commit history.

 - **`Classification_validation/`**: This directory contains the code and results for classification tasks.
 It includes scripts for training classification models, evaluating their performance, and storing the output of the classification processes.